nic2703/Innoprojekt_22/README.md

 # Innoprojekt_22
 Code for Innoprojekt competition at ETHZ.

-#ip22
-Code for our plotter device.
+#ip22 code for our plotter device.

 Use instructions:
-Windows installation through zip.
+- Windows installation through zip.
-.ino code for arduino uno, electrical components in the kit
+- .ino code for arduino uno, electrical components in the kit